Sparse Autoencoders Learn Monosemantic Features in Vision-Language Models: Experiments

-We train SAEs on Imagenet and use the validation set for evaluation and present in Figure~\ref{fig:score_qualitative} the $16$ highest activating images for neurons with decreasing MS from left to right.
-We observe that the highest scoring neurons (with $\text{MS}=0.9$, on the far left) are firing for images representing the same object, i.e. close-up pictures of a koala (on the top) and a red fish (on the bottom).
+We first illustrate the correlation between MS score and the underlying monosemanticity of neurons, with examples in Figure~\ref{fig:score_qualitative} of the $16$ highest activating images for neurons with decreasing MS from left to right.
+We observe that the highest scoring neurons (with $\text{MS}=0.9$, on the far left) are firing for images representing the same object, i.e. close-up pictures of a \textit{koala} (on the top) and a \textit{hockey} (on the bottom).
 As the score decreases, the corresponding neurons fire for less similar or even completely different objects or scenes.
-This illustrates that MS correlates well with the underlying monosemanticity.
+To verify this observation in a more quantitative way, we conducted a large scale user study on the Mechanical Turk platform.
+This study resulted in a total of $1000$ questions across 71 unique users, with 3 answers per question aggregated through majority voting.
+Results of this study are presented in Figure~\ref{fig:user_study}, and we provide more details on the setup in Appendix.
+When asked to select the set of more monosemantic images from a pair of sets $(a, b)$, the users answered in accordance to the MS in $82.8\%$ of the cases, assuming $\delta=|\text{MS}(a)-\text{MS}(b)|\sim \mathcal{U}(0, 0.9)$.
+This alignment rate monotonically raises from $56.6\%$ for $\delta\in(0.0,0.1)$ to $100.0\%$ for $\delta\in(0.8,0.9)$, highlighting that users especially agree with MS as the difference in monosemanticity between the two sets becomes more pronounced.
+This demonstrates that MS can be used as a reliable measure aligning well with human perception of similarity.
+Detailed results of the user study are released for future benchmark of image similarity and monosemanticity.